 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

 The section below is from my second page about technical aspects of watch movements.

-In physics terms a cycle is a complete swing of the balance one way and then the other way, returning to where it started, so an 18,000 vph, 5 vibrations per second, balance cycles at 2.5 cycles per second, called Hertz (Hz).
+In physics terms a cycle is a complete swing of the balance one way and then the other way, returning to where it started, so an 18,000 vph, 5 vibrations per second, balance has a frequency of 2.5 cycles per second, called 2½ Hertz (Hz).

 Higher frequency escapements were used to give watches, especially stop watches, greater resolution, which was useful for timing events accurately.
 Some of these ran at very high frequencies; hundreds of vibrations per second.